|Rifle Sight In 101|

 you to have a rusty bad bore, loose scope mounts, incompatible ammo and a sticky

 scope adjustments.
-Been There - Done That.
+As a gunsmith, I have Been There - Seen That - Done That.
 This usually takes some time at the

 range and lots of ammo for you to sort out.

 Copyright © 2010 - 2017 LeeRoy Wisner All Rights Reserved